 In 1947 Lady of the Isles was built for the company as a luxury inter-island launch vessel but was later sold as the visitor trade was not yet sufficient.

-1956: Scillonian II entered service
+1956: The second Scillonian entered service

 A second ship operated for a while named Queen of the Isles.
-At approx 500 tons she was smaller than Scillonian II and was used to augment the larger ship at busy times.
+At approx 500 tons she was smaller than Scillonian and was used to augment the larger ship at busy times.
 She was also used to run charter services to the Islands from other ports.

 1977: Scillonian III was purpose built for the company and entered service until the present day.